What is peat moss?

-Peatlands include bogs and fens, and they’re unique habitats for a diverse range of plant and animal species.
-Peat has a very slow accumulation rate, as little as 1mm per year, so when it’s harvested these habitats are degraded and take a long time to regenerate.
-Peatlands also trap carbon dioxide.
-When the layer of CO2 absorbing plants is lost, CO2 produced by the peat itself is released into the atmosphere, contributing to climate change.
+Peat moss forms naturally in peatlands such as bogs and fens.
+Peatlands are unique habitats for a diverse range of plant and animal species.
+Peat moss grows by as little as 1mm per year, so when it’s harvested these habitats are degraded and take a long time to regenerate.
+Peatlands also trap carbon dioxide and, combined, have the potential to absorb more CO2 than the world’s forests.
+However, when peat moss is extracted, the CO2 it stores is released back into the atmosphere, contributing significantly to climate change.

 Peat moss has traditionally been harvested in Ireland and the UK, where most peat bogs are now damaged and are releasing more CO2 than they’re absorbing.
 These days peat moss is harvested from Europe.